How to Export Sales Data to CSV

 One Tap, One File

-- ✓ SaneSales exports all orders from all platforms in one CSV
+- ✓ SaneSales exports the current selected range from all platforms in one CSV

 - ✓ Unified columns: date, customer, product, amount, refund, provider, status